Advertisement

 When exercising, avoid sports that involve hard surfaces that may jar your new hip joint, such as tennis.
 Try walking, cycling or swimming instead.

 Another complication of hip replacement surgery is blood clots in the legs.
-Your surgeon will provide you with a programme designed to prevent blood clots, which usually includes blood-thinning medicines.
+Your surgeon will provide you with a programme designed to prevent blood clots, which usually includes anticoagulant therapy for a period of time after hip replacement surgery.

 Talk to your doctor